 - If you are active with Twitter or Facebook, then check out Klout or Branchout to see how you compare with others (shows interaction with others of significance).

 Now that you have a sense of your current digital identity, what do you do to make it better?

 - As I said in my previous post, start a blog that shares your professional and technical talents (not what you had for lunch today, or political rantings, or your beliefs in alien abductions).

-- Spend some time in LinkedIn and post some well-considered questions or answers in the Answers area.
+- Spend some time in LinkedIn and post some well-considered questions or answers in career-related groups.
 Focus on answering questions to show your skill and knowledge in your profession or to refer to an expert in your network, thus showing your industry knowledge or connections.

-- Find a few profession-oriented blogs and discussions on the Internet and engage in debate or opinion that shows you’ve studied — offering references to well-respected professionals shows you are well read and capable of research.
+- Find a few profession-oriented blogs and discussions on the Internet (outside of LinkedIn) and engage in debate or opinion that shows you’ve studied — offering references to well-respected professionals shows you are well read and capable of research.

 - Locate the job/career related social sites that are less well known and post your profile there – places like Spoke, Plaxo, Visible.Me, and others.